Skulduggery Pleasant (novel): Nefarian Serpine

-The villain Serpine is an evil sorcerer who once served under Mevolent as one of his Infamous Three Generals.
+The villain of the first book, Serpine, is an evil sorcerer who once served under Mevolent as one of his Infamous Three Generals.
 He dabbles in necromancy.
 He accidentally destroys the Book of Names with the Sceptre, foiling his own scheme for the return of the Faceless Ones, and then attempts to kill Stephanie, but Skulduggery stops him and avenges the death of his family by turning Serpine to dust with the Sceptre.

 Serpine is highly intelligent and a skilled manipulator who managed to persuade Sagacious Tome to join him.
-He is a fanatic who is believed by many (Skulduggery included) to be he loves men, although the Faceless Ones (as proved in Book 2 Playing with Fire and Book 3 The Faceless Ones) are actually real.
+He is a fanatic who is believed by many (Skulduggery included) to be insane.

 The greatest weapon in Serpine's arsenal is his Red Right Hand which has the dark power to cause individuals great pain, eventually killing them, when pointed at.
 He was taught this by High Priest Tenebrae after Serpine surrounded the necromancer's temple.

 China Sorrows

-China is magically beautiful, making anyone fall in love with her at first sight.
+China is magically beautiful, and her power is to make anyone fall in love with her at first sight.
 She is fluent in the language of magic and has hidden symbols all over her body and the library that she owns.
-She is quite secretive, but as time goes on Valkyrie gets to know her and eventually they become friends in the fifth book.
-China used to worship the Dark Gods (The Faceless Ones), as her whole family did (including Mr Bliss, her Brother).
+She is quite secretive, but as time goes on Valkyrie gets to know her.
+China used to worship the Dark Gods (The Faceless Ones), as her whole family did (including Mr. Bliss, her brother).
 China helps Skulduggery and Valkyrie out many times, and has fought alongside them, though she calls herself neutral, stating '"I am loyal to one person only.
 That person is me.'"
 She is also perceived by Skulduggery as "not to be trusted".
-In a later book she got in a fight with the character Eliza Scorn, who blows up China's library and also all of her cars.

 Ghastly Bespoke

 Ghastly Bespoke is a tailor and close friend of Skulduggery Pleasant.
-He, before passing away at the hands of Erskine Ravel in Last Stand of Dead Men, made clothes that were very hard to destroy and were of use to Valkyrie Cain and many other central characters.
+He makes clothes that were very hard to destroy and were of use to Valkyrie Cain and many other central characters.